 Wander around the central city

 Exploring on foot in the central city you’ll find the Auckland Art Gallery, some fancy shops around High Street, the Chancery and Vulcan Lane, an entertainment hub at SkyCity and great restaurants and bars around Federal Street and City Works Depot.
-I also really like Elliott Stables, a collection of great restaurants with one big communal dining area, so you can sit anywhere and eat and drink from everywhere.
 Further up Queen Street you’ll find the IMAX Cinemas, Metro Lanes bowling alley and Aotea Square, which often hosts free events.

 Long story short, don’t skip Auckland!
 Stay here and try out some of my suggestions above and I promise you that when you leave you’ll love this New Zealand city almost as much as I do.

-An Auckland Transport HOP card is your ticket to getting around the city on buses, trains and ferries.
-It costs $10 to buy one (this is non-refundable), which sounds expensive, but it soon pays off because a cash fare one-way on the bus is around $7 and the same trip with a HOP card will cost you $1.90.
+You can find ferry, train and bus timetables for Auckland on the Auckland Transport website.
+When you arrive, pick up an Auckland Transport HOP card.
+This is your ticket to getting around on public transport.
+It costs $10 to buy one (this is non-refundable), which sounds expensive, but it soon pays off because a cash fare one-way on the bus is around $7 and the same trip with a HOP card will cost you around $2.